karthikeya9900/gitPractice/someCommands.md

 git show

-git log - oneline
+git log - oneline  --> to get log of all commits in the repository

-git init
+git init   ---> used to start repositiory to be tracked

-git push -u origin main
+git push -u origin main  --> for first commiting of repository

-git remote add remote(repository name) url(should be ssh link)
+git remote add remote(repository name) url(should be ssh link)   --> to add a remote repository to local machine